 Our guide to land valuations in Queensland explains what is included on your notice, how land is valued and what you can do if you disagree with your valuation.

-How your land valuation will be used
+How land valuations are used

-- state land rental: see rental arrangements for state leasehold land or call 13 QGOV (13 74 68).
+For more information about state land rental (for leasehold land), see rental arrangements for state leasehold land or call 13 QGOV (13 74 68).

 If you have any concerns, contact us.

-The objection period for the 2020 annual land valuations closed on 5 May 2020.
+The objection period for the 2021 land valuations closes on 31 May 2021.